 - Do not purchase original Civil War equipment to use.
 It detracts from your impression, Civil War soldiers were not issued equipment that was 150 years old, the original stuff costs a lot, and you may accidentally damage a family heirloom.
 Leave the original equipment safely at home.

 - Do not cut corners when assembling your impression.
 Yard sales and modified clothing will not work with the NR.
 We are proud of our authenticity and wish to maintain our fine reputation.

 When portraying a Civil War soldier, think about your overall appearance.
 If you wear glasses, you will need to get proper Civil War-era style frames with prescription lenses (many of us have done this) or get contact lenses.
-When in the field, do not wear a wristwatch or other jewelry.
+When in the field, do not wear a wristwatch or other jewelry although wedding rings are acceptable.
 Most of us wear Civil War-type underwear (drawers) at events.
 If you wear modern underwear, it must not be visible during the event.
 This includes T-shirts.
 Civil War period stockings (socks) were wool or cotton of natural colors.
 No thermal or hunting socks with stripes or logo’d stripes are permitted.